 Policies and Procedures

 The Interlibrary Loan department provides students, faculty and staff with materials not contained in the Katie Murrell Library's collection by borrowing from other libraries not only in Kentucky but the entire United States.
 Access to these materials is through the Online Computer Library Center (OCLC) and their online database, WorldCat.
-ILL is a free service and anyone can request a book, an article, or another item. *The average loan time for a book is 5 weeks.* Our library also obtains copies of articles needed as well.
-If you have any questions or need help locating a book, connect with the Interlibrary Loan Office either virtually or in-person.
+ILL is a free service and anyone can request a book, an article, or another item. *The average loan time for a book is 5 weeks.* Our library also obtains copies of both journal and newspaper articles needed as well.
+If you have any questions or need help locating a book or journal article, connect with the Interlibrary Loan Office either virtually or in-person.